 Technology

 B2B and B2C companies may use similar software, tools, and platforms, but the ways in which they use technology differ.
-For example, more than 70% of B2B marketers agree that generative artificial intelligence (AI) has a place in their work, but they don't want to rely too heavily on AI tools such as ChatGPT or Gemini.
 For B2B companies, technology enables sales professionals to develop deep, long-term, personal relationships with buyers.
+Tech is also used to identify opportunities for growth, personalize pitches, improve pricing, and automate tasks for sales force efficiency and productivity.

 In B2C marketing, technology often plays a more tactical role.
-Generative AI helps create engaging social media campaigns; automation platforms schedule and send emails, social media posts, and SMS messages; data analytics extract customer insights to allow personalized targeting.
+Generative artificial intelligence tools help create engaging social media campaigns; automation platforms schedule and send emails, social media posts, and SMS messages; and data analytics extract customer insights to help with personalized campaigns and targeting.
 Technology in B2C commerce is all about making things more efficient, maximizing engagement, and converting sales.

 Customer service

 In B2B, some self-service options are certainly appreciated.
 However, B2B transactions are usually complex, expensive, and long-lasting.
-As a result, B2B businesses often need a dedicated support team to address issues from their clients.
-This arrangement helps mitigate the frustration and stress that results from multiple teams using the same account.
+As a result, B2B businesses often need a dedicated support team to manage client expectations.
+This arrangement helps mitigate the frustration and stress caused by multiple teams using the same account.
 It can also promote continuity by managing all requests in one customer relationship management dashboard, for instance.
-Design your customer service to be high-touch and consistent, no matter who calls for help.
+Design your customer service to be personalized and dependable, no matter who calls for help.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.